hongshuochen/2021Fall-EE538-HW3/README.md

 ```
 1. Write a copy constructor for SinglyLinkedList class.

-2. Write a new parameterized constructor `SinglyLinkedList(const std::vector<int> &v);` that takes a vector as an input and creates a linked list based on that.
+2. Write a new parameterized constructor `SinglyLinkedList(const std::vector<int> &v)` that takes a vector as an input and creates a linked list based on that.
 Note that your constructor should assign a valid value for `head_`.

    Example: